List of Emmerdale characters introduced in 2018: Dawn Fletcher

 A couple of weeks later, Dawn returns to the village and admits that she is working for Connor again.
 Ross asks her to call Connor and persuade him to come over.
 Ross punches Connor after Connor encourages him to, and Dawn pulls Ross off of him.
 Dawn later hands over a package containing drugs to Ross for him to sell on Connor's behalf.
 The following day, Ross asks for Dawn's help in persuading Connor to meet with him.
 Dawn warns Ross that Connor is dangerous and Ross shows a gun.
 After his meeting with Connor, Dawn asks Ross what happened and he reveals he did not use the gun.
 Dawn later comes to Ross to ask if he has seen Connor, as he is missing.
 She bonds with Ryan Stocks (James Moore) and tells him that as she is clean, she has had contact with her son.
 Ross tells Dawn to forget about Connor, and they have sex.
 But when he remarks that he has not got enough money to pay her, Dawn leaves.
 She returns to tell Ross that Simon is in the village and is planning on carrying out a raid at Home Farm.
 A few weeks later, Dawn lets herself into Dale View, where she is confronted by Rhona Goskirk (Zoe Henry).

+In 2021, Laura-Jayne Tyler from Inside Soap praised the character, writing, "We really, really like Emmerdale's Dawn now.
+We night not have known it at the height of all the Malone nonsense, but his murder cover-up has been the absolute making of her.
+And we're really rooting for Dawn and Jamie.
+Their chemistry is proper Romeo & Juliet, true-love-thwarted-at-every-turn stuff...Plus, he's much less of a complete and utter tool when she's around."